Relationship between back sprains and strains

-Back sprains and strains are injuries to the soft tissues of your back – muscles, tendons and ligaments.
-These injuries most often occur in the lumbar spine (lower back) area because that is the part of our back that does the most work – it supports most of our weight, allows us to twist and bend, etc. Unlike conditions like herniated discs, spondylosis, spinal stenosis and other degenerative spine issues, back sprains and strains are generally the result of a single action or injury rather than developing over time.
+Back sprains and strains are injuries to the soft tissues of your back, such as muscles, tendons and ligaments.
+These injuries most often occur in the lumbar spine (lower back) area because that is the part of our back that does the most work, as it supports most of our weight and allows for movements like bending or twisting.

-Sprains and strains often get lumped together in discussions about back pain causes, but are they the same thing?
-In a word, no; the two injuries are similar in nature but affect different tissues in the back.
-Tendons attach muscle to bones, and ligaments attach bones to other bones.
-Back strains are injuries in which the muscles or tendons (the tough bands of tissue that hold your muscles to your bones) in your back, are injured.
+Sprains and strains often get lumped together in discussions about back pain causes, but they are not the same thing.
+The two injuries are similar in nature but affect different tissues in the back.
+Tendons attach muscle to bones and ligaments attach bones to other bones.
+Back strains are injuries in which the muscles or tendons, which are the tough bands of tissue that hold your muscles to the bones in your back, are injured.

-If your pain is severe enough, you should see a physician to rule out any disorder that may be more serious than a simple sprain or strain.
+If your pain is severe enough, you should see a doctor to rule out any disorder that may be more serious than a simple sprain or strain.
 However, for the majority of people with back sprain or strain injuries, a conservative two-fold treatment approach should bring limited recovery within a day or two and a complete recovery within two to three weeks.
 If your pain persists longer than that, seek medical attention as soon as possible.